tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 23, 2023

+## Maine CDC on timing of RSV vaccines

+- **Source:** email from Maine CDC
+- **Date:** received August 24, 2023

+> On August 21, 2023, the FDA approved Abrysvo for use in pregnant individuals between 32 and 36 weeks of pregnancy.
+This is the first and only U.S. approval of a maternal vaccine to help protect infants at birth through six months of life from lower respiratory tract disease (LRTD) and severe LRTD due to RSV.
+>
+> The CDC's Advisory Committee for Immunization Practices (ACIP) is scheduled to meet from October 25-27 when they will decide on the recommended use of Beyfortus for infants and Abrysvo for pregnant women.

 ## Ohio spokesperson on BA.2.86 in wastewater

 - **Source:** email from Ken Gordon of Ohio Department of Health